-An arthroscope is a small tube that is inserted into the body that contains a system of lenses, a small video camera, and a light for viewing.
-The camera is connected to a monitoring system that let a surgeon view the operation while it is being done.
-The arthroscope is often used with other tools that are inserted through another incision.
-These tools, unlike the arthroscope, are used for grasping, cutting, and probing.
+An arthroscope is a small tube that is inserted into the body.
+It contains a system of lenses, a small video camera, and a light for viewing.
+The camera is connected to a monitoring system that lets a surgeon view the surgery while it is being done.
+The arthroscope is often used with other tools that are inserted through another cut or incision.
+These tools are used for grasping, cutting, and probing.

 Arthroscopy is a procedure used for joint conditions.
 Originally, arthroscopy was used mainly for planning a standard open surgery.
-However, because of the development of new instruments and advanced surgical techniques, many conditions can also be treated using an arthroscope.
+But with new tools and advanced surgical methods, many conditions can also be treated using an arthroscope.

 You will receive a general, local, or spinal anesthetic.

 A small incision is made in your skin.

 The arthroscope is inserted through the incision.

 Other incisions may be made to introduce other small grasping, probing, or cutting tools.

 Light is transmitted via fiber optics at the end of the arthroscope.